Disclaimer: This post may contain affiliate links. If you make a purchase through them, we may earn a commission at no extra cost to you.

 - Select Admin.

-- Navigate to Data Collection and modification.
+- Choose Data Collection and Modification.

 3. Verify Consent Mode Using Google Tag Manager